Black0x/SudoBrute/README.md

 # SudoBrute
-A python script to brute force sudo passwords
+A python script to brute force sudo password from a wordlist

+Execute command:
+./SudoBrute.py <wordlist>

 Coded by Black0x